narengan/cis/cli/cli-tls.md

    `--hostnames`  (Optional) valid host names for the certificate packs.
 Add up to 50 custom hostnames - May affect price.

    `-i, --instance INSTANCE_NAME`  (Optional) Instance name.
-If not set, the context instance specified by 'ibmcloud cis instance-set' will be used.
+If not set, the context instance specified by `ibmcloud cis instance-set` is used.

    `-o, --output OUTPUT_FILE` (Optional) Output the result as JSON style to a file.
-If not set, will output the result to terminal.
+If not set, outputs the result to terminal.

 #### Output Message: